Family Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
+COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
 It is supported by professional indemnity insurers.
-It is a unique risk management tool.
+COMPLETIONmonitor is a unique risk management tool.

-This software facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Family Building Society’s changes.
-Even though using the tool is not a condition for being on the Family Building Society panel, demonstrating you can remain up to date with Family Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your panel status.
+This system facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Family Building Society’s changes.
+Notwithstanding that using COMPLETIONmonitor is not a condition for being on the Family Building Society panel, demonstrating you can stay up to date with Family Building Society’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by Family Building Society

-Mortgage companies often change their requirements.
+Lenders frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Family Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes